2018 Neighborhood and Community Engagement Commission (NCEC) Neighborhood Election Process

 District 2 Application and Deadline Extension

-The application for NCEC District 2 will now be open until Friday, Sept.
-28, 2018.
+The application for NCEC District 2 is still open unless otherwise stated.

 A new election date will be set once the new application period closes, electors and alternates will be sought at that time.

 Download the updated application for district 2 You can also review the 2018 Applicant Guidebook (pdf) for more information.
 District 2 is still recruiting candidates, and will have a separate special election at a later date once candidate applications have been received.

 Election Details and Results for Districts 4, 6 & 8